Lymah123/js-project-webpage-color-changing/README.md

 - D24: Nothing (due to school work).
 - D25.
 I started learning Linux for developers.
 I learned about graphical layers and interfaces.
+- D26.
+I was occupied with school work.